About the School

 - Bachelor of Arts, Art History

 - Bachelor of Fine Arts, Studio

 - Bachelor of Fine Arts, Graphic Design

 - Minor in Art History

-We enjoy a close proximity and strong relationship with the Crystal Bridges Museum of American Art and other local arts organizations and maintain an active presence in the communities of Northwest Arkansas.
-Our Fine Arts Gallery, in the impressive Fine Arts facilities by architect Edward Durrell Stone, show both student and professional works on a near-constant basis.
-We own seven site-specific mobiles by famous artist Alexander Calder.
+We also enjoy a close proximity and strong relationship with the Crystal Bridges Museum of American Art and other local arts organizations and maintain an active presence in the community of Northwest Arkansas.
+Our Fine Arts Gallery, in the impressive Fine Arts facilities by architect Edward Durrell Stone, showcases both student and professional works on a near-constant basis.
+We also own seven site-specific mobiles by famous artist Alexander Calder.